 - Point out the parts of the seed: cotyledon, plumule, radicle, & seed coat.

-YOU WILL NEED PER CHILD: a bean (we used lima beans), corn kernel (from frozen vegetables), plastic knife, and magnifying lens
+YOU WILL NEED PER CHILD: a bean (we used lima beans), corn kernel (from frozen vegetables), and magnifying lens

 - Collect seeds.
 If weather permits, go outside to collect seeds.
 If that's not an option, bring some from outside and from in the kitchen.

 - Study the seeds.
 Note their shapes, sizes, textures, colors, etc.

 YOU WILL NEED: A variety of seeds* (either outside or a box of wildflower seeds mix) and a container for the seeds (a plastic sandwich bag or disposable plate)

 *TRY TO include some more usual seeds like a peach pit, avocado seed, coconut, mango seed, papaya seeds, pine tree seeds (inside a pinecone), etc.

 Part 3: Germination